-This party was one of the actions in the framework of the Mashkar Kehilot Project that aims to bring together Roma, Jewish and non-Roma/Jewish people to fight against racism, antisemitism and antigypsyism.
+This party was the first actions in the framework of the Mashkar Kehilot Project that aims to bring together Roma, Jewish and non-Roma/Jewish people to fight against racism, antisemitism and antigypsyism.

-The best part arrived with Vicente Rodriguez Fernandez, a previous volunteer of Phiren Amenca and an expert of Roma and Pop culture, who talked about his life and his adventure with superheroes (Roma and Jewish) and human rights.
+Vicente Rodriguez Fernandez, a previous volunteer of Phiren Amenca and an expert of Roma and Pop culture, talked about his life and his adventure with superheroes (Roma and Jewish) and human rights.
 His life is very inspiring for me, and his story gave us a lot of points of reflection.
 He is also very funny and he alternated serious moment with funny ones, and everybody enjoyed his speech.
 More info about his activity: https://www.facebook.com/VoiceOfLatveria/?ref=nf

 After the more theoretical part, the event became a real party: we broke the “Wall of Stereotypes” and we moved to the basement of Auróra, where we all dance at the concert of Lashe Shave Band!
 I really enjoyed that night, because it has been a good opportunity to get to know better Phiren Amenca and its friends, and to give my help for the creation of the event.